 In patients with stage IIIA, locally advanced NSCLC, neoadjuvant RT with concurrent CT (CT/RT) can play an important role in downstaging mediastinal disease and increasing the likelihood of an R0 resection.
 Neoadjuvant CT/RT has been studied systematically in the past several decades in the cooperative group setting.
 The Southwestern Oncology Group (SWOG) conducted a phase II study (SWOG 88-05) of preoperative RT to 45 Gy with two cycles of concurrent “EP50/50” chemotherapy (cisplatin 50 mg/m2 on days 1, 8, 29, and 36 and etoposide 50 mg/m2 on days 1–5 and days 29–33) in 126 patients with stage IIIA/B NSCLC with either biopsy-proven positive N2 or N3 nodes, or T4 primary lesions.1 Patients with a response or stable disease proceeded to surgery.
 The clinical response rate to neoadjuvant therapy was 59%, and the resectability rate was 85% for patients with stage IIIA and 80% for patients with stage IIIB disease.
 The pathologic complete response rate was 21%.
 With a median follow-up of 2.4 years, the 3-year overall survival (OS) was 26%.
 Although the locoregional recurrence rate was a promising 11%, the distant recurrence rate was 61%.
 The study reported a 3-year OS of 44% in patients with complete clearance of nodal disease (ypN0) and 18% in patients without nodal clearance (ypN+).
 Outcomes were particularly poor in patients with N3 disease by the presence of contralateral lymph nodes with a 3-year OS of 0%.
 However, the 3-year OS in patients with N3 disease due to the presence of supraclavicular lymph nodes was 35%.
 Treatment was relatively well tolerated, but concurrent CT/RT did result in grade 4 toxicity in 13% of patients and grade 5 toxicity in 10% of patients.
 However, this trial was conducted in an era when RT was delivered using fluoroscopic planning instead of modern computed tomography-based approaches.

 Given the promising results of SWOG 88-05, this trimodality approach was compared against concurrent CT/RT alone in the Intergroup 0139 trial.
-This trial randomized 396 patients with initially unresectable T1-3, pathologic N2 NSCLC to preoperative concurrent CT/RT followed by surgery versus concurrent CT/RT alone.2 Treatment in the trimodality arm was similar to the SWOG 88-05 regimen and included 45 Gy of preoperative RT with two cycles of concurrent EP50/50 followed by surgery 3–5 weeks afterward, but added two cycles ...
+This trial randomized 396 patients with initially unresectable T1-3, pathologic N2 NSCLC to preoperative concurrent CT/RT followed by surgery versus concurrent CT/RT alone.2 Treatment in the trimodality arm was similar to the SWOG 88-05 regimen and included 45 Gy of preoperative RT with two cycles of concurrent EP50/50 followed by surgery 3–5 weeks afterward, but ...